-Daniel Markey is a senior research professor at Johns Hopkins University’s School of Advanced International Studies (SAIS).
+Daniel Markey is a Senior Fellow at the Foreign Policy Institute and senior research professor at the Johns Hopkins University School of Advanced International Studies (SAIS).
 He also serves as the academic director of the SAIS Global Policy Program.
 He teaches courses in international politics and policy.

 Markey’s latest book, China’s Western Horizon: Beijing and the New Geopolitics of Eurasia, was published by Oxford University Press in March 2020.
 It assesses the evolving political, economic, and security links between China and its western neighbors, including Pakistan, India, Kazakhstan, Russia, Saudi Arabia, and Iran.
 It explains what these changes are likely to mean for the United States and recommends steps that Washington should take in response.